-The results of this study suggest that the design of a custom-made solution is a complex, iterative procedure, which proceeds as follows: the designers may begin with a vague image of some ideal solution.
-They factor their decision into a sequence of nested design and search cycles, essentially working their way through a decision tree, with the decisions at each node more narrow and focused than the last.
+The results of this study suggest that the design of a custom-made solution is a complex, iterative procedure, which proceeds as follows: The designers may begin with a vague image of some ideal solution.
+They factor their decision into a sequence of nested design and search cycles, Newell and Simon (1972) discuss a number of combinations of scanning and focusing, including "scansearch", "depth first", "breadth first" and "progressive deepening."

+essentially working their way through a decision tree, with the decisions at each node more narrow and focused than the last.
 Failure at any node can lead to cycling back to an earlier node.
-Thus a solution crystallizes, as the designers grope along, building their solution brick by brick without really knowing what it will look like until it is completed.4
+Thus a solution crystallises, as the designers grope along building their solution brick by brick without really knowing what it will look like until it is completed.

 Sixty-three instances of design activities, many of these themselves nested, are reported in the 20 cases where some design was present.
-For decision processes with custommade solutions, design is reported an average of just over three times, while for those with modified solutions the average is 2.4.
+For decision processes with custom-made solutions, design is reported an average of just over three times, while for those with modified solutions the average is 2.4.

-The hypothesis with the strongest support in our study is that the organization designs only one fully-developed custommade solution.
-For all 14 decision processes that led to custom-made solutions, although choices from among competing alternatives were sometimes made at single nodes, in every case only one decision tree was followed to its ultimate conclusion.
+The hypothesis with the strongest support in our study is that the organisation designs only one fully-developed custom-made solution.
+For all 14 decision processes that led to custommade solutions, although choices from among competing alternatives were sometimes made at single nodes, in every case only one decision tree was followed to its ultimate conclusion.
 That is, only one solution emerged from the design process.
-Snyder and Paige (1958: 320) support this finding, noting that "the decision makers were confronted [in this case at major nodes] with single sets of proposed courses of action rather than conflicting alternatives."
-In contrast, organizations that chose ready-made solutions typically selected them from among a number of alternatives and in the five cases of modified solutions, that is, search followed by design, two organizations produced only one fullydeveloped solution.
+Snyder and Paige (1958: 320) support this finding noting that "the decision-makers were confronted (in this case at major nodes) with single sets of proposed courses of action rather than conflicting alternatives."
+In contrast, organisations that chose ready-made solutions typically selected them from among a number of alternatives and in the five cases of modified solutions, that is, search followed by design, two organisations produced only one fully-developed solution.
 In the other three cases, all their decisions involving modifications to standard electronic equipment, developed two full solutions.
-Apparently, because design of custom-made solutions is expensive and time consuming, organizations are unwilling to spend the resources on more than one alternative.
-In contrast, the cost of generating extra alternatives during the search routine is small, and when relatively little design is involved, as in modified solutions. organizations are prepared to fully develop a second solution to compare it with the first.
+Apparently, because design of custom-made solutions is expensive and time-consuming, organisations are unwilling to spend the resources on more than one alternative.
+In contrast, the cost of generating extra alternatives during the search routine is small, and when relatively little design is involved, as in modified solutions, organisations are prepared to fully develop a second solution to compare it with the first.
 (Soelberg (1967) discusses the notion of a "confirmation candidate.")